shadeform/terraform-provider-shadeform/docs/resources/instance.md

 - `os` (String) The operating system of the instance.
 - `template_id` (String) The ID of the template to use for this instance.
 - `volume_ids` (List of String) List of volume IDs to be mounted.
 Currently only supports 1 volume at a time.
+- `shade_cloud` (Boolean) Whether to use Shade Cloud or linked cloud account.
+This defaults to true.

 ### Read-Only